rust-lang/book/nostarch/chapter07.md

 * What if the `inside` module was public?
 * What if `outermost` was public and `inside` was private?
 * What if, in the body of `inner_function`, you called `::outermost::middle_secret_function()`?
-(The two colons at the beginning mean that we want to refer to the namespaces starting from the root namespace.)
+(The two colons at the beginning mean that we want to refer to the modules starting from the root module.)

 Feel free to design more experiments and try them out!